 FAQs

 Annually, about 300 homeless veterans live in Winston-Salem.
 Some of these realize they need to make a change.
 They access mental health and/or substance abuse treatment through the VA.
 The VA may refer them for participation in the VHVH program.
-Other agencies working with the homeless may refer veterans to VHVH or veterans may apply.
+Other agencies working with the homeless may refer veterans to VHVH or veterans may self-refer and apply for our program directly.

 Due to the streamlined structure of our operations and programming, a financial contribution is the best way to support our veterans.